pth1209/spotify_recap/README.md

 React Router is a package that helps navigate and route through different pages / views in web development.
 Axios is an HTTP client that is used to fetch data from Spotify APIs.

+## OAuth and API

+Client ID and Client Secret will be needed to use OAuth.
+Those two information can be found in the Spotify Developer's Account.